tituslje/Python_Mini_Showcases/README.md

 **The next few projects I had in mind for the next few months/1 year**:
 1. A web crawler that will compile all financial news about a certain ETF, or a certain company I am interested in any day I want it.
 (Currently de-prioritised in favour of trading interest)
-2. Back-testing algorithms and trading algorithms for my own trading account (most recent interest)
+2. Back-testing algorithms and trading algorithms for my own trading account (most recent interest) ***see trading interest repo***

 **The next few skills I would like to learn from now to 1 year ahead**:
 1. Machine Learning with TensorFlow, PyTorch.
 (Currently taking Coursera courses on the side to learn more) Currently enrolled: Machine Learning Specialization offered by Stanford and DeepLearning.AI
 2. Using Polars instead of Pandas, and aiming to convert after I learnt abit more about it.
-3. How to code out trading algorithms that are efficient, since anybody could code out one but the execution time varies widely.
+3. How to code out trading algorithms that are efficient, since anybody could code out one but the execution time varies widely. ***See trading interest repo***

 ## Coursera_mini_projs